ethereum/devp2p/discv5/discv5-wire.md

 Implementations should not respond to packets with mismatching `protocol-id`.

-In ordinary message packets and handshake message packets, the packet contains an authenticated message after the authdata section.
+In ordinary message packets and handshake message packets, the packet contains an authenticated message after the `authdata` section.
 For WHOAREYOU packets, the `message` is empty.
-Implementations must generate a unique `nonce` value for every packet.
+Implementations must generate a unique `nonce` value for every message packet.

     message       = aesgcm_encrypt(initiator-key, nonce, message-pt)
     message-pt    = message-type || message-data